Bucharest: Crime

+Crime in Bucharest is combated by national forces, such as the Romanian Police and Romanian Gendarmerie, and by local forces, such as the Local Police of Bucharest.

 Although in the 2000s, a number of police crackdowns on organised crime gangs occurred, such as the Cămătaru clan, organised crime generally has little impact on public life.
 Petty crime, however, is more common, particularly in the form of pickpocketing, which occurs mainly on the city's public transport network.
 Confidence tricks were common in the 1990s, especially in regards to tourists, but the frequency of these incidents has since declined.
-However, in general, theft was reduced by 13.6% in 2013 compared to 2012.
+Theft was reduced by 13.6% in 2013 compared to 2012.
 Levels of crime are higher in the southern districts of the city, particularly in Ferentari, a socially disadvantaged area.

 Although the presence of street children was a problem in Bucharest in the 1990s, their numbers have declined in recent years, now lying at or below the average of major European capital cities.

 Quality of life

 As stated by the Mercer international surveys for quality of life in cities around the world, Bucharest occupied the 94th place in 2001 and slipped lower, to the 108th place in 2009 and the 107th place in 2010.
 Compared to it, Vienna occupied number one worldwide in 2011 and 2009.
 Warsaw ranked 84th, Istanbul 112th, and neighbours Sofia 114th and Belgrade 136th (in the 2010 rankings).

 Mercer Human Resource Consulting issues yearly a global ranking of the world's most livable cities based on 39 key quality-of-life issues.
 Among them: political stability, currency-exchange regulations, political and media censorship, school quality, housing, the environment, and public safety.
 Mercer collects data worldwide, in 215 cities.
 The difficult situation of the quality of life in Bucharest is confirmed also by a vast urbanism study, done by the Ion Mincu University of Architecture and Urbanism.

 In 2016, Bucharest's urban situation was described as 'critical' by a Romanian Order of Architects (OAR) report that criticised the city's weak, incoherent and arbitrary public management policies, its elected officials' lack of transparency and public engagement, as well as its inadequate and unsustainable use of essential urban resources.

 Bucharest's historical city centre is listed as 'endangered' by the World Monuments Watch (as of 2016).

 Although many neighbourhoods, particularly in the southern part of the city, lack sufficient green space, being formed of cramped, high-density blocks of flats, Bucharest also has many parks.

+In 2024, Bucharest was ranked by the digital publication Freaking Nomads as the 9th best city in the world for digital nomads, due to its elaborate and diverse architecture, an arts scene featuring some of the world's best galleries, museums, and theatres, and its tranquil parks.